Germany: Emilia and Noah top list of baby names | DW | 10.05.2021

 The previous year, Hanna(h) and Emma had topped the list, with Mia in third place.
 For boys, Ben and Paul were in second and third place.

 There was little movement for most of the names.
-The only real surprise package was the name Mat(h)eo or Matt(h)eo cause a small surprise by shooting up from 13th place in the previous year to fourth place.
+The only real surprise was the name Mat(h)eo or Matt(h)eo, which caused a small surprise by shooting up from 13th place in the previous year to fourth place.

 The name was far more popular in eastern Germany, topping the list there while coming only in sixth place in the western states.

-The group of the ten most popular boys' names was "more dynamic and phonetically more disparate" overall, according to the language experts.
+The group of the 10 most popular boys' names was "more dynamic and phonetically more disparate" overall, according to the language experts.
 These included Elias, Henry/Henri, Felix and Louis.

 Data from the registry offices also show that only about 35%, or just over a third, of all children were given more than one name last year.
 Among girls, Sophie, Marie and Maria were particularly frequent second or subsequent names, as in previous years.
 Among boys, there was a high prevalence of the names Alexander, Maximilian and Elias.